Difference between Indian Developers and International Developers

 Problem 4.
 Because Alfredo and Potato are not the same:

-Working for past 7 years with our Golden team at EngineerBabu, we are associated with more than 1000 freelancers and remote teams nationally and internationally both.
 So far it has been a spellbound journey of ups and downs.
-Recently, at an award function, EngineerBabu was honoured with a 100 Emerging StartUp award.
+Recently, at an award function, EngineerBabu was honored with a 100 Emerging StartUp award.
 Trust me, it is a journey worth every effort.

 If you faced these problems to hire developers.
-EngineerBabu is easier, faster, smarter way of hire freelancers.
-Post your project.
+EngineerBabu is an easier, faster, smarter way to hire freelancers.
+Discuss your project.